neophenix/protoc-gen-validation/README.md

 ### Common
 * error: string - override predefined error messages.
 You can use {field} and {value} as macros that get replaced with the field name and the required value.
-* transform_func string - a function name that will be called like `m.Field = FuncName(m.Field)` allowing you to do any sort of custom transformation of the value that might not be supported in this package
+* transform_func: string - a function name that will be called like `m.Field = FuncName(m.Field)` allowing you to do any sort of custom transformation of the value that might not be supported in this package

 ### String
 * not_empty_string: bool - make sure a string isn't ""